Services and contracts

 You have rights when you buy or use a service but every case is different and the solution to a problem with a service will depend on the individual case.

-We have information for you on some of the most common questions about services and contracts, including utilities (such as gas and electricity), mobile phones, landlines, broadband, and TV services.
-We also have information on entering a contract over the phone.
+We have information for you on some of the most common questions about services and contracts including:

 - The service you ordered is provided with proper care and attention

 - The business providing it has the appropriate skills to do the job

 - Any materials they use in the work are sound and fit for their purpose

 - Any goods they supply to you as part of the service should be of acceptable quality too

 Under the Consumer Rights Directive, your rights when you sign up to a service online are as follows:The right to clear information